 Graduate Study

-Graduate students at Brooklyn College may choose from more than 100 master’s degrees and advanced certificate programs taught by Pulitzer Prize and Obie Award winners, internationally recognized composers and artists and world-renowned scientists and researchers.
+Graduate students may choose from more than 100 master’s degrees and advanced certificate programs taught by Pulitzer Prize and Obie Award winners, internationally recognized composers and artists and world-renowned scientists and researchers.
 The college provides support to graduate students via research and travel grants and partners with the CUNY Bridges to the Doctorate Program, which is a two-year transition program for students that wish to transfer to CUNY to pursue a doctorate in the biomedical sciences field.
 There is also a program for minority groups in science, engineering, technology and math called the New York City Louis Stokes Alliance for Minority Participation.
-Brooklyn College provides excellent resources such as a top-notch library and access to significant funding for international study as well as research.
+The school provides excellent resources such as a top-notch library and access to significant funding for international study as well as research.

 Most Popular Fields of Study

-First year students applying to Brooklyn College are required to submit the application and fee along with official high school transcripts or GED diploma with scores and their SAT scores.
+First-year students applying to Brooklyn College are required to submit the application and fee along with official high school transcripts or GED diploma with scores and their SAT scores.
 SAT scores are considered official if they are listed on the high school transcript or are sent directly to the university from the testing site.
 There is also a recommended academic preparation course list consisting of English classes, social studies, foreign language, math and science courses.
 In addition to standard degree options, students may also choose to apply to the honors college or the Center for Achievement in Science Education program, both of which may have separate, different application requirements.

 Graduate Admissions

-Students wishing to apply to one of Brooklyn College’s graduate programs will be required, in most cases, to submit the application and fee along with all undergraduate and graduate transcripts, two letters of recommendation and the official scores of graduate school admissions tests as appropriate to the field of interest.
+Students wishing to apply to one of the graduate programs will be required, in most cases, to submit the application and fee along with all undergraduate and graduate transcripts, two letters of recommendation and the official scores of graduate school admissions tests as appropriate to the field of interest.
 There are also different requirements for application that are program-dependent, so students should work closely with the school to which they are applying to be sure that everything required for consideration is submitted.

 Other Admissions